nashville-software-school/front-end-curriculum/28-html-201/README.md

   title: "My New Post",
   body: "This is my first post!",
   tags: [
-    {
-      category: "technology",
-      name: "handlebars"
+    {category: "technology", name: "handlebars"},
-    },
-    {
-      category: "author",
-      name: "steve"
+    {category: "author", name: "steve"}
-    }
   ]
 };

-var taglineData = {
-  author_first_name: "Steve",
-  author_last_name: "Brownlee",
-  authored_date: "January 29, 2015"
-};

-// Grab the HTML from the appropriate <script> tag var entryHTML = $("#entry-template").html();
+// Grab the HTML from the appropriate <script> tag in index.html var entryHTML = $("#entry-template").html();

-// Use handlebars to compile it into a template var entryTemplate = Handlebars.compile(entryHTML);
+// Use Handlebars to compile it into a template.
+Once it's a
+// Handlebars template, you can bind data to it. var entryTemplate = Handlebars.compile(entryHTML);

 // Render the resulting HTML by passing the data to the template